jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## Nice to Meet You, Skywalker

 And the story is about to begin.
 Not in a foreign city, mythical world, or galaxy far far away.
-Right here and now, whereever you are on this Earth.
-We need to change up ruling philosophy to take advantage of digital tools.
+Right here and now, where ever you are on this Earth.
+We need to change our ruling philosophy to take advantage of digital tools.
 Only you can make it happen.

 A little about me first.
 I'm nobody special.
 In my youth I was a cleaner, drywaller, movie usher, and die-hard ideologue.
-After dropping that bad habit, I studied technological innovation at the University of Toronto, mostly while working full-time.
-I'm grateful I never the frontine after graduation.
-I learned far more about innovation as a line worker, an account manager, a claims adjuster.
+After dropping that bad habit, I studied political philosophy and innovation at the University of Toronto, usually while working full-time.
+Happily, because I learned far more about innovation on the frontline as a line worker, an account manager, a claims adjuster.
 Making an app and meeting my personal Darth Blockbuster was an education unto itself.
 All this taught me Techvolution.
+Watching friends struggle using, owning, maintaining, and working with the old tools of an old philosophy motivated me to write it down.

 So that's a snapshot.
 But I'm not important.
 You are.
 Because from hospital cleaners, to internet technical support, nursing to adjusting, only workers on the frontline know the tools our society needs to fix our many problems.

-So although today you're an extra in battle between Jedi and Sith, you are the hero of Techvolution.
+So although today you're an extra in the battle between Jedi and Sith, you are the hero of Techvolution.
 It's not surprising.
 Average joes are always the heroes.
 Luke Skywalker, Princess Leia, Neo, and Cinderella were regular people.
 They became heroes when called upon to defeat the bad guys.

 Now you're called upon.
 Like Obi-Wan Kenobi, Morpheus, or the fairy godmother, I'm merely the guide to teach you how to defeat the villians.
 So the time is now young Skywalker, to leave the farm, and join the rebellion.

 What is the rebellion.
 It's definitely not rallies, marches, or protests.
 It's a rebellion of the mind.
 We have to change our ruling philosophy.
-We have to destroy Darth Blockbuster's rule book, what I call the Death Star, for it keeps him in power, and prevents us all using new tools to solve the many frontline problems that stagnates the middle class.
-And that's needless and worth fighting over.
+We have to destroy the Death Star; Darth Blockbuster's rule book that keeps him in power and prevents us all using new tools to solve frontline problems.
+When it's gone, the middle class will flourish once again.
+And that's worth fighting over.

 # BLOWING UP THE DEATH STAR